Posted in | News | Biosensors

 Background

-ED is a prevalent condition that significantly impacts the quality of life for many men.
-ED is characterized by the inability to achieve or maintain an erection sufficient for satisfactory sexual performance.
-It can result from various factors, including psychological issues, hormonal imbalances, and vascular problems.
-Traditional methods for assessing erectile function often rely on subjective questionnaires or invasive procedures, which can deter patients from seeking help.
+ED is a common medical condition that affects individuals globally, impacting their physical and emotional well-being.
+It is characterized by the consistent inability to achieve or sustain an erection for long enough to have sex, which can stem from various causes such as psychological issues, hormonal imbalances, or vascular problems.
+Traditional methods of assessing erectile function often rely on subjective self-report questionnaires or invasive procedures, both of which may deter individuals from seeking help.

-Recent advancements in wearable technology present an opportunity to enhance the monitoring of erectile function in a non-invasive manner.
-Current clinical practices for diagnosing ED often involve nocturnal penile tumescence testing (NPTR) and the use of devices like the RigiScan, which, while effective, can be cumbersome and uncomfortable for patients.
+However, recent advancements in wearable technology provide an opportunity for more efficient and non-invasive monitoring of erectile function.
+Current clinical approaches for diagnosing ED typically involve nocturnal penile tumescence and rigidity (NPTR) testing and devices like the RigiScan, which, although effective, are often seen as cumbersome and uncomfortable for patients.

 The Current Study